28-Year-Old Right Wing – Columbus Blue Jackets

 Cam Atkinson Contract Information:

-Signed a three-year, $10.5 million extension with the Blue Jackets in March of 2015.
+Signed a seven-year, $40.25 million contract extension with the Blue Jackets in November of 2017.

 To instantly reveal our fantasy analysis of every player – including Cam Atkinson – simply subscribe now.

 |2017-18 Proj||28||NHL||CLS||81||Subscribe now to see our 2017-18 projections for Cam Atkinson|

 Age is determined on October 1st of each season.No Yes